adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 As a player, I can edit a feature

+If there is no feature, clicking the first row will open the add modal

 As a player, I can add a feat

 As a player, I can delete a feat

 As a player, I can edit a feat

+If there is no feat, clicking the first row will open the add modal

 As a player, I can add a trait